HHTseng/mdst-getstarted/flux/README.md

 Scratch space:  /scratch/mdstproject_fluxg/
 ```

 ### Logging In

 In order to access Flux, you must first do the following:

 1. Create a flux account [here](https://arc-ts.umich.edu/fluxform/)
 and obtain an MToken
-2. Email Jonathan (stroud@umich.edu) and ask to be added to the
+2. Message Jonathan (@stroud) and ask to be added to the
 `mdatascienceteam_flux` account

 Once you've done both of these things, open a terminal window and